antoniocolucci/Esercizi-Calcolo-Parallelo-e-Distribuito/README.md

 # ParallelComputing

-To compile and run a program with the library OpenMp, you need to write in the shell: gcc -fopenmp -o executable-name name.c.
+To compile a program with the library OpenMp, you need to write in the shell: gcc -fopenmp -o name-executable name-doce.c